-- ■Remarks Characters by \CID and \UTF commands are different from ordinary characters in the following points: - Always treated as JAchars. - Processing codes for supporting OpenType features (e.g., glyph replacement and kerning) by the luaotfload package is not performed to these characters. - ■Additional syntax of JFM The package luatexja-otf extends the syntax of JFM; the entries of chars table in JFM now allows a string in the form 'AJ1-xxx', which stands for the character whose CID number in Adobe-Japan1 is xxx.
+- ■Remarks Characters by \CID and \UTF commands are different from ordinary characters in the following points: - Always treated as JAchars. - In vertical direction, vert/vrt2 feature are automatically applied to characters by \UTF, regardless these feature are not activated in current Japanese font. - Processing codes for supporting other OpenType features (for example, glyph replacement and kerning) by the luaotfload package is not performed to these characters. - ■Additional syntax of JFM The package luatexja-otf extends the syntax of JFM; the entries of chars table in JFM now allows a string in the form 'AJ1-xxx', which stands for the character whose CID number in Adobe-Japan1 is xxx.